 Views of the city quickly gave way to the foothills of the Middle Atlas Mountains and the valleys in between.
 It’s still winter here in Morocco, which in many areas translates to the rainy season, and the rain has transformed the area’s rolling hills to various shades of vibrant green.

 DAY TRIP FROM FES TO TAZA: BEAUTIFUL SCENERY

-As we continued on the day’s excursion, we passed by the Barrage Idriss 1er (Idriss I Dam), which forms a lake popular with local fisherman, fed from the Inaouen River.
-The dam provides irrigation and power to the surrounding area.
+As we continued on our day trip from Fes to Taza, and before we arrived at the Friouato Caves, we passed by the Barrage Idriss 1er (Idriss I Dam), which forms a lake popular with local fisherman, fed from the Inaouen River.
+The Idriss I Dam provides irrigation and power to the surrounding area.
 It also serves up a dreamy watercolor effect on the local landscape.

 Soon we reached Taza, one of the oldest cities in Morocco.
 Founded in the 8th century, it occupies an important position between the Rif and Middle Atlas Mountains.
 Taza was essentially built in two parts: The medina is located in “High Taza”; the Ville Nouvelle, or “New City” also known as “Low Taza” was built by the French in the early part of the 20th century.
 Bab er-Rih (or “Gate of the Wind”) in the medina offers an impressive panoramic view of the expanding city and mountainous landscape.

 As part of our day trip from Fes to Taza, we made sure to visit Friouato Caves.
 So, after we explored Taza and had a quick lunch, we made our way to the caves, roughly 15 miles south-west of Taza.
 As we climbed higher into the Middle Atlas Mountains, past the waterfalls and locals selling freshly cut heart of palm, olive and almond groves were replaced with cedar, pine and oak trees.